-Posted August 31st, 2014 by Donna Harrington & filed under Student & Alumni Stories, Consciousness & Mindfulness.
+Posted August 31st, 2014 by & filed under Consciousness & Mindfulness, Student & Alumni Stories.

 In the summer of 2014, I took "Foundations in Human Science Research" with Michael Schwab at Southwestern College.
 As part of this class, I wrote a research paper on spiritual awakening.
 This paper was based on 10 years of personal experience exploring spiritual awakening (through meditation and other forms of spiritual practice) from 2004 to…

-Posted August 30th, 2014 by Donna Harrington & filed under Student & Alumni Stories, Wild Heart Gallery, Creativity & More.
+Posted August 30th, 2014 by & filed under Wild Heart Gallery, Creativity & More, Student & Alumni Stories.

 In the spring of 2014, I took "Archetypal Psychology" with Heather Wulfers at Southwestern College.
 I was a bit intimidated about taking this class.
 Of all the classes I'd taken at Southwestern, this was the subject I'd had the least experience with, and I wasn't sure exactly what to expect.
 I had a feeling this…